Superscriptus/SuperScript/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run SuperScript in the Mesa server, use:
+To run SuperScript in the Mesa server, first ensure that the ```superscriptenv``` environment is activated and then use:
 ```
 mesa runserver
 ```